 Last week, the authors of a new cookbook contacted me and asked me to review their sugar free cookbook: the Sweeter Side of Candida Cookbook-Desserts for the Holidays, Special Occasions, & Everyday Sweet Treats.
 BINGO!
 Hello…

-They’ve generously offered to allow me to give away TWO copies for free to my readers!
 So this weekend, I had fun in the kitchen again, and it was just like old times.
 But a skinnier, happier, sugar free version of old times.

 I made both the almond butter buckeye recipe from the book and the classic peanut butter version.
 I secretly thought that the peanut butter version would be my favorite.
 BOY was I wrong!